asigalov61/Tegridy-MIDI-Dataset/README.md

 An enormous, comprehensive MIDI dataset with **over 5.8 million unique, de-duped, and normalized MIDIs**.
 Each file has been converted to a proper MIDI specification and integrity-checked.
 It features extensive metadata, including basic features, mono-melody information, pitches-patches counts, and **text captions** describing the music in each file.
 Like the Discover dataset, it includes highly optimized, GPU-accelerated search and filter code, making it suitable for large-scale MIR and AI model training.

 ## [Sourdough](https://huggingface.co/datasets/BreadAi/Sourdough-midi-dataset)
-*(Description based on citation within the Discover/Godzilla pages)* A MIDI dataset from BreadAi.
+A MIDI dataset from BreadAi.
 The dataset contains 5M+ raw deduplicated MIDIs.

 ## [Monster](https://github.com/asigalov61/Monster-MIDI-Dataset)